Serena Williams Announces Baby Name In Adorable Home Video

 We know you're dying to see the pic, so go ahead and take a glimpse, below.

-Williams also shared a two-minute YouTube video of her pregnancy, as well as the first moments of Alexis’ life.
+Serena also shared a personal two-minute home video of her pregnancy, as well as the first moments of Alexis’ life.

-The clip features personal home video, the first of which is shot just moments after they found out about the pregnancy.

-The video ends with Williams saying: “Look what we got!
-A baby girl!”

 “So we’re leaving the hospital after six, seven days.
 It’s been a long time, but we had a lot of complications, but look who we got — we got a baby girl!”